Meditation and Buddhism in Orange County

 Summer General Program 2015 Series (Drop-In Classes):

-Continuing through the winter, every Thursday night, a new insight will be covered in this exquisite 12th century poem, with commentary and guided meditation.
+Continuing through the Spring, every Thursday night, a new insight will be covered in this exquisite 12th century poem, with commentary and guided meditation.
 This text covers the training of the mind in love and compassion in addition to meditations on the stages of the path to enlightenment.
 The classes are taught by, Resident Teacher and American Buddhist Monk, Kelsang Tangpa in Newport Beach and Senior Student, David Satossky in San Clemente.
 Read more…